 The woman who was waxing me had no idea what she was walking into, and I felt like a horrible person for not even mentioning I was pregnant when I scheduled the appointment.
 She told me someone warned her I was in the waiting room, “like, really pregnant,” and promised it was no big deal.
 But the whole time she was waxing me I could think of nothing but the horror of my water breaking while I was on the table.
 That and a few other key uncomfortable questions, like: Why is it so hot in here?
 Why am I so pregnant?
 Why isn’t this making me have contractions?
 What if I fart?
 Pregnant women have to fart a lot.
 What if I pee myself a little?
 Or a lot?
 But seriously, what if my water breaks?

 I walked (or more accurately, waddled) my way up the steep hill behind my house daily.
-I would drag the kids the wagon for mile-long walks every day, working through mild contractions, begging for my water to break.
+I would drag the kids in the wagon for mile-long walks every day, working through mild contractions, begging for my water to break.
 It was ridiculous how grueling walking uphill was.
-I found myself singing the “Be A Man” song from Mulan, to get me to the top of the hill, which, although wholly inappropriate, was pretty effective.
+I found myself singing the “Be A Man” song from Mulan to get me to the top of the hill, which, although wholly inappropriate, was pretty effective.
 It was not, however, an effective way of putting me into labor.
-Unless you are already in active labor, walking around doesn’t do much, so I was just making myself uncomfortable for nothing.
+Unless you are already in active labor, walking around doesn’t do much, Fraser says.
+"Walking alone isn’t proven to help induce labor.
+However, as OB/GYNs, we would much prefer that a woman walk around rather than stay in bed.
+Walking may help women feel more comfortable in the early stages of labor, and helps keep those needed pelvic muscles engaged," she says.
+Since I wasn't even close to active labor, I was just making myself uncomfortable for nothing.
+Great.